 A number of prominent industries in the United States that began under regulated, non-competitive regimes were subsequently restructured or deregulated and now operate in competitive markets.
-The airline, banking, mineral, telecommunications, and other industries, for example, began under "tightly regulated" market structures but have, over time, become less regulated.
-As these industries have undergone restructuring, policies have been adopted to ensure that consumers are protected from bad actors in less regulated competitive markets.
+The airline, banking, mineral, telecommunications, and other industries, for example, began under "tightly regulated" market structures but have, over time, become less regulated.98 As these industries have undergone restructuring, policies have been adopted to ensure that consumers are protected from bad actors in less regulated competitive markets.
 As has been the case with these industries that have deregulated, the restructuring of electricity markets also implicates consumer protection issues, and information provided to the Committee should help to guide potential decision-making to ensure consumers are adequately protected under a restructured market in Nevada.

-The Committee endeavored to address consumer protections issues under a broad theme of protecting customers from undue rate increases and fraudulent practices.
-Specific issues related to this area included licensing, market behavior and transactional rules, customer education on the marketplace and their rights, customer complaint and dispute resolution, oversight and rules for managing data privacy and data exchange, low-income customer assistance, and other customer protection policy issues.
+The Committee endeavored to address consumer protections issues under a broad theme of protecting customers from undue rate increases and fraudulent practices.99 Specific issues related to this area included licensing, market behavior and transactional rules, customer education on the marketplace and their rights, customer complaint and dispute resolution, oversight and rules for managing data privacy and data exchange, low-income customer assistance, and other customer protection policy issues.
 It is clear from both Nevada's past experience with the prospect of restructuring as well as from contemporary proponents and opponents of restructuring alike, that there is general agreement regarding the need for mechanisms to protect consumers in a competitive electricity marketplace.
-The Committee's Technical Working Group on Consumer Protection presented five key findings pertaining to consumer protection issues, specifically relating to consumer education, comparison of terms of service among competing providers, protecting customer data and privacy, modernizing Nevada's unfair and deceptive trade practices acts, and minimizing excessive costs.
-The TWG presented fifteen recommendations related to these areas, each of which the full Committee adopted unanimously without revision.
+The Committee's Consumer Protection Technical Working Group presented five key findings pertaining to consumer protecting customer data and privacy, modernizing Nevada's unfair and deceptive trade practices acts, and minimizing excessive costs.
+The working group presented fifteen recommendations related to these areas, each of which the full Committee adopted unanimously without revision.

-In 1997, when Nevada first examined the prospect of adopting a competition-based electricity market, consumer protection policies were considered by the Legislative Subcommittee to Study Competition in the Generation, Sale, and Transmission of Electric Energy, as reported by the LCB's Bulletin 97-11: "[o]bservers suggested that suppliers of retail power should be licensed and subject to relevant consumer protection laws...proponents indicated that in a competitive environment, consumers need more education and protection against deceptive trade practices and less assistance in the area of economic regulation."
-More recently, the PUCN affirmed a general consensus that introducing competition in Nevada's electricity marketplace presents new
+In 1997, when Nevada first examined the prospect of adopting a competition-based electricity market, consumer protection policies were considered by the Legislative Subcommittee to Study Competition in the Generation, Sale, and Transmission of Electric Energy, as reported by the LCB's Bulletin 97-11100: "Observers suggested that suppliers of retail power should be licensed and subject to relevant consumer protection laws...proponents indicated that in a competitive environment, consumers need more education and protection against deceptive trade practices and less assistance in the area of economic regulation."
+More recently, the PUCN affirmed a general consensus that introducing competition in Nevada's electricity marketplace presents new issues

-&lt;sup>106 See generally, David B. Spence, Can Law Manage Competitive Energy Markets?
+98 See generally, David B. Spence, Can Law Manage Competitive Energy Markets?
 93 Cornell L. Rev. 765, (May 2008).

-&lt;sup>107 See generally, Technical Advisory Committee Workstream Issues Assigned by Chairman and Committee Meeting Minutes, (July 11, 2017).
+99 See generally, Technical Advisory Committee Workstream Issues Assigned by Chairman and Committee Meeting Minutes, (July 11, 2017)

-&lt;sup>108 Nevada Legislative Counsel Bureau, Bulletin No. 97-11, Competition in the Generation, Sale, and Transmission of Electric Energy at 50 (1997).
+100 Nevada Legislative Counsel Bureau, Bulletin No. 97-11, Competition in the Generation, Sale, and Transmission of Electric Energy at 50 (1997).

-issues to be resolved in order to protect electricity customers: "[t]he participants are in agreement that a transition from a bundled service monopoly model to a competitive retail market requires a new set of consumer protection measures.
-The participants also agree that one of the best ways to safeguard customers and to implement a competitive market is through customer education."
+to be resolved in order to protect electricity customers: "The participants are in agreement that a transition from a bundled service monopoly model to a competitive retail market requires a new set of consumer protection measures.
+The participants also agree that one of the best ways to safeguard customers and to implement a competitive market is through customer education."101